Rúben Vinagre

-Rúben Gonçalo da Silva Nascimento Vinagre (born 9 April 1999) is a Portuguese professional footballer who plays as a left wing-back for Premier League club Everton, on loan from Sporting CP.
+Rúben Gonçalo da Silva Nascimento Vinagre (born 9 April 1999) is a Portuguese professional footballer who plays as a left wing-back for Ekstraklasa club Legia Warsaw.

 Club career

 Early career

 Born in Charneca de Caparica, Almada, Lisbon metropolitan area, Vinagre had two spells in the academy of Sporting CP before joining Ligue 1 club Monaco on 12 June 2015.
 After spending his first season with the youth side, he signed a professional contract.

 In August 2016, a deal was agreed for Vinagre to be loaned to LigaPro side Académica to gain experience, but FIFA, whose approval was required due to the player being under 18, refused to sanction the deal.
 After an unsuccessful appeal, he returned to his parent club without making any competitive appearances.

 Wolverhampton Wanderers

 Vinagre agreed to a new deal with Monaco in June 2017, running until summer 2022.
 Shortly after, he moved on loan to English side Wolverhampton Wanderers for the upcoming season.
 He made his senior debut on 8 August in a 1–0 win against Yeovil Town in the first round of the EFL Cup.
 He scored his first goal in professional football on 30 September, the third of his team's 4–0 away victory over Burton Albion in the Championship.

-After their promotion to the Premier League as champions, Vinagre signed a five-year-contract for an undisclosed fee on 30 June 2018.
+After their promotion to the Premier League as champions, Vinagre signed a five-year contract for an undisclosed fee on 30 June 2018.
 The subsequent recruitment of Jonny meant that he was primarily used as a back-up, but still made 17 appearances (21 in all competitions) as they qualified for the UEFA Europa League through a seventh-place finish; his first league match took place on 11 August 2018, when he came on as a late substitute in the 2–2 home draw with Everton.

 Vinagre made his European debut on 25 July 2019, in Wolves's 2–0 home win over Crusaders in the Europa League second qualifying round, closing the score in injury time.
 With Jonny seriously injured, he totalled 13 games in the team's run to the quarter-finals, where they were ousted by eventual winners Sevilla.

 On 5 October 2020, Vinagre moved to Olympiacos of the Super League Greece on a season-long loan, with an option to make the deal permanent.
 However, after failing to impose himself at the Pedro Martins-led squad, mainly due to injury problems, he joined Famalicão also on loan, rejoining former Wolverhampton teammates Leonardo Campana and Bruno Jordão.
 He made his Primeira Liga debut for the latter on 8 January 2021, starting in a 1–4 home loss to Porto.